 We were one of just three other boats at Shimizu Island so it was far less crowded than some of the other spots on the El Nido Island hopping tour.

-There’s quite a bit of exploring to be had on Shimizu Island to its number of secluded stretches of sand, small caves and snorkeling around the colorful coral reefs.
+There’s quite a bit of exploring to be had on the island to its number of secluded beaches, small caves, and snorkeling around the colorful coral reefs.

-After an epic day on the water, it was time to make the return journey back to El Nido Bay which takes around 45 minutes to 1 hour.
-Salty, sun-kissed and exhausted, I think a beer is in order at one of the beachside bars to conclude your El Nido Island hopping tour!
+After an epic day on the water, it was time to make the return journey back to El Nido which takes approximately 1-hour.

 WHERE TO STAY IN EL NIDO